tahashieenavaz/aftab/README.md

 ## Usage

-You can import the agent and configure all the hyperparameters based on following guide.
+You can import the agent and configure all the hyper-parameters based on following guide.

 ```python
 from aftab import Aftab